Jo Dee Messina to play Epic Event Center - NewsBreak

 GREEN BAY (WLUK) -- This week's FOX 11 Top 11 boys basketball rankings has De Pere at No. 1, while Kiel replaces Bay Port after the Pirates suffered their first loss of the season.
 Also, Brillion moves up to No. 2 after Neenah fell to Wisconsin Lutheran.
 FOX 11 Top...

-APPLETON (WLUK) – Jonathan Yang was sentenced Monday to eight years in prison for a shooting on College Avenue.
+APPLETON, WI (WTAQ-WLUK) – Jonathan Yang was sentenced Monday to eight years in prison for a shooting on College Avenue.
 Yang, 20, was convicted of one count of first-degree reckless injury for the Feb.
 13 incident.
-Yang was also placed on extended supervision for five years by Judge Mitchell Metropulos.
+Yang was also placed on extended supervision for five years by Judge Mitchell...

 Comments / 0